Ariane-augustoni/Ariane-augustoni.github.io/_posts/2023-12-16-ADAvengers.md

 Our dataset comes from the CMU [Movie Summary Corpus](https://www.cs.cmu.edu/~ark/personas/)

-# Some generals observations
+# Some general observations

-It is a well known fact that there age differences between actors and actress age we wanted to test if this is true.
+It is a well known fact that there are differences between actors and actresses age we wanted to test if this is true.
 On the barplot we can observe it and a t-test was made to check if the difference was significative.
 A p-value inferior to 0.5 was found indicating that actresses are in average younger than actors.

 ![Age difference between males and female actors and actress]({{ 'figures/Age_and_gender.png' | relative_url }})